Axhay/architect/HAArchitecture.md

 1. Media transcode in cloud.
 2. Convert media files from their original source format into different format that will play on smart phones, tablets and PCs.
 3. Pay based on minutes that you transcode and the resolution at which you transcode.

-## Tips:
-1. Elastic transcoder is a media transcoder in the cloud.
-2. It converts media file from their original source format into different formats that will play on smartphones, tables, pcs etc.